yifanyang96/Compiler/PA2/README.md

 ## The Start Condition Feature of Flex

-In order to implement nested comments and strings you must read the 'Start Conditions' section of the flex manual: [Start Conditions - Flex Manual](http://westes.github.io/flex/manual/Start-Conditions.html#Start-Conditions).
+In order to implement nested comments and strings it is essential to read the 'Start Conditions' section of the flex manual: [Start Conditions - Flex Manual](http://westes.github.io/flex/manual/Start-Conditions.html#Start-Conditions).
 The key points are:

 1. Define a symbol to indicate the openning state of an expression.
 The syntax is `%s` or `%x` followed by a name (e.g. `%x COMMENT`).